 The cost of downtime could be astronomical for an organization.
 The tangible costs alone can significantly impact the business.
-This whitepaper delves into to minimize both planned and unplanned downtime and how can to ensure SQL Server is available to support the business (and help make the IT Department the hero of the company).
+This whitepaper delves into how to minimize both planned and unplanned downtime and how to ensure SQL Server is available to support the business (and help make the IT Department the hero of the company).

 DH2i’s DxEnterprise software containerizes any existing Windows Server application service, file share, or SQL Server instance, decoupling them from a physical server, virtual machine, or cloud server.